 You’re probably asking yourself: “Onion juice in cough syrup, seriously?
-Won’t that taste disgusting?”
-Surprisingly enough, the taste of this homemade cough syrup is rather palatable and mighty sweet once you add honey or sugar.
+Won’t that taste gross?”
+Surprisingly enough, this homemade cough syrup is highly drinkable and mighty sweet once you add honey or sugar.

-Honey and onions really do work as a home remedy for coughs — try it for yourself!
+Honey and onions really do work as a homemade cough remedy — try it for yourself!

-Follow these simple instructions to make your own homemade cough syrup from scratch — using onions and honey.
-The recipe is all-natural and additive-free:
+Follow these simple instructions to make your own homemade cough syrup from scratch.
+The onion and the honey-based recipe are all-natural and additive-free:

-- Peel one onion, chop into small pieces and place them in a jar, glass or cup.
+- Peel one onion.
+Chop it into small pieces and place them in a jar, glass or cup.

 - Pour two tablespoons of liquid honey over the onions.
-For vegan cough syrup or when there’s no honey at hand, you can use sugar or other vegan sugar substitutes.
+Use sugar or other vegan sugar substitutes for vegan cough syrup or when you have no honey at home.

-- Let the mixture sit for a period of 6-10 hours or overnight.
+- Let the mixture sit for 6-10 hours or overnight.

 - Pour the liquid gathered at the bottom into a separate glass.

 - All done!
 Your homemade cough syrup is ready.
-Take a spoonful two to three times a day.
+Take one spoonful 2-3 times a day.

-Onion Juice and Honey: Why This Cough Remedy Really Works
+Onion Juice and Honey: How This Homemade Cough Remedy Works

 Onion juice and honey represent two of many home remedies for coughs.
-Onion is a traditional household remedy for sore throats, earaches, and insect bites and has been used for centuries.
-It is said to have anti-inflammatory, germicidal, antibacterial and analgesic effects, which makes onion cough syrup so effective.
-Honey, too, can help relieve an irritated throat due to its antioxidant and antibacterial properties.
-You may also profit from the health benefits of this ginger and garlic tea, sage tea, or salt water gargle.
+Onion has been used for centuries as a traditional household remedy for sore throats, earaches and insect bites.
+It is thought to have anti-inflammatory, germicidal, antibacterial and analgesic effects, which is why this homemade cough syrup is so effective.
+Furthermore, honey has antioxidant and antibacterial qualities and helps relieve irritated throats.

-Other plants you can use as effective natural remedies for cough are thyme and English plantain (a perennial plant with a rosette of basal leaves and flowering stalks — in the public’s eye: a weed).
-Thyme works to widen the bronchia, serves as an expectorant and an antibacterial.
-You can use thyme oil like you would mouthwash for throat pain when sick.
+Other plants you can use for natural homemade cough remedies include thyme and English plantain (a perennial with a rosette of basal leaves and flowering stalks).
+Thyme works to widen the bronchia and acts as an expectorant and an antibacterial.
+You can use thyme oil like you would mouthwash for throat pain when you’re sick.

-English plantain stimulates the immune system and also possesses a number of antibacterial properties.
-It also promotes the buildup of the mucus membrane.
-Place some thyme or English plantain leaves in your tea or boil them down into a homemade cough syrup.
+English plantain stimulates the immune system and possesses antibacterial properties.
+It also promotes the health of the mucus membrane.
+Place some thyme or English plantain leaves in your tea or boil them down into homemade cough syrup.

-Another ancient cold home remedy is garlic.
-It may sound like one of your grandma’s old tricks, but as mentioned above drinking garlic tea or eating raw garlic will clear your sinuses more effectively than even wasabi.
-Read up on this and more natural household cures against colds: Natural Home Remedies for Colds: 6 Easy Recipes.
-Also try this remedy: Steam Inhalation for Colds and Coughs
+Garlic is another time-tested home cold remedy.
+It may sound unlikely, but drinking garlic tea or eating raw garlic will clear your sinuses — even more effectively than wasabi.
+Read up on this and more natural household cures for colds: Natural Home Remedies for Colds: 6 Easy Recipes.
+Also, try this remedy: Steam Inhalation for Colds and Coughs

 - Golden Milk: Recipe and Health Benefits of Turmeric Latte